yhagio/tutorialedge.net/content/golang/go-webassembly-tutorial.md

 This will hopefully show you what it takes to write and compile your own Go-based programs for your frontend applications.

-> If you haven't guessed from the opening line, Go v1.11 will be required in order for this tutorial to work!
+> **Note -** If you haven't guessed from the opening line, Go v1.11 will be required in order for this tutorial to work!

 # Video Tutorial